smop3/smop/SMOP.rst

 Terms end with::

-  1. an alphanumeric charater \w
+  1. an alphanumeric character \w
   2. single quote (in octave also double-quote)
   3. right parenthesis, bracket, or brace
-  4. a dot (after a number, such as 3.
+  4. a dot (after a number, such as 3).

 The pattern for whitespace accounts for ellipsis as a whitespace, and for the trailing junk.